rydaly/carpel-anther/README.md

   * We use this to sync back and forth from the Staging database.

 # Setup
-1. Make URL pretty for development
+1. Make proxy url for dev / browsersync
   - Edit your host file `sudo nano /etc/hosts`
-  - Add this line: `192.168.33.10 carpelanther.dev`
+  - Add this line: `192.168.33.44 carpelanther.dev`
   - control + o
   - return
   - control + x